Jessica Pegula reaches the US Open semifinals, the second time she's gone this far in a major

 What else happened at the US Open on Tuesday?

-Not much else yet, but second-ranked Carlos Alcaraz is up later in the afternoon, and Venus Williams and Leylah Fernandez are set to play in the women's doubles quarterfinals.
+Second-ranked Carls Alcaraz is facing Jiri Lehecka, and Venus Williams and Leylah Fernandez play in the women's doubles quarterfinals.
 Sabalenka's match is set for Tuesday night, followed by American Taylor Fritz against four-time U.S. Open champion Novak Djokovic

 Who is on Wednesday's schedule at the US Open?

-Note: This story has been corrected to show that Pegula failed to advance into the semifinals of her first 22 majors, not 23, dating to her trip to the 2024 U.S Open final.